Totonyus/ydl_api/readme.md

 ### Dependencies
 * Installation with distribution package manager (`apt`, `yum`, ...) : `python3`, `python3-pip`, `ffmpeg`
-* Installation with pip3 : `fastapi`, `uvicorn`, `youtube-dl`
+* Installation with pip3 : `fastapi`, `uvicorn`, `yt-dlp`

 ```
-pip3 install fastapi youtube-dl uvicorn --upgrade
+pip3 install fastapi yt-dlp uvicorn --upgrade
 ```

-* Make sure you have the last youtube-dl version installed : `youtube-dl --version` (currently `2020.11.1.1`).
+* Make sure you have the last youtube-dl version installed : `yt-dlp --version` (currently `2022.03.08.2`).
 You could have problems with some videos if you use an older version.

 ### Installation
 #### Download this repo